amueller69/Law-School-Notes/Spring-2019/Bankruptcy/01-StateCollectionLaw.md

 * Usual bankruptcy length: 1-2 years
 * Types of Bankruptcy
   * Chapter 7 – Liquidation: all property of the debtor owned at the date of bankruptcy becomes part of the bankruptcy estate.
 Individuals can exempt certain property.
 Personal debtor discharged from personal liability
   * Chapter 13 – Individual who owes unsecured less than $307,675 and secured of less than $922,975.
 Debtor gets discharge without losing nonexempt property.
-Must formulate plan over 5 years; doesn’t have to be approved by creditors, but by bankruptcy court.
-Can’t be confirmed over creditor objections unless certain requirements are met
+Must formulate plan over 5 years; doesn't have to be approved by creditors, but by bankruptcy court.
+Can't be confirmed over creditor objections unless certain requirements are met
   * Chapter 11 – individuals and business orgs.
 Debtor is normally allowed to keep assets and continue operation.
 Proposes plan where creditors paid over time.
 Confirmation of plan only after it has been voted on by various classes of creditors and shareholders.
 Then confirmed by court.
 Normally get discharge of all pre-confirmation debt

 ## Secured v.
 Unsecured Creditors